 Have you ever tried to visit a website, only to find it blocked?
-The block could be because your school or work prevents you from accessing certain sites, or perhaps a content provider blocks visitors from outside a geographical area.
-Learn how to unlock your favorite websites and bypass access restrictions with our top tips, including using a
+If your school or work prevents you from accessing certain sites — or content is blocked because you're outside a geographic area — there are plenty of tools and techniques you can use to unblock websites and browse freely.
+Learn how to unlock your favorite websites and bypass access restrictions with our top tips, including using a VPN.

-Another way to unblock websites is to use a public web proxy.
-It may not be as fast or secure as a VPN, but a public web proxy is a good option when you use public PCs that don’t allow you to install a VPN.
-Proxies hide your IP address and route your internet traffic through different public servers and addresses.
+One of the easiest ways to unblock websites is with a public web proxy.
+It may not be as fast or secure as a VPN, but a public web proxy is a good option when you use public PCs that don’t let you install a VPN.
+Proxies hide your IP address and route your internet traffic through different public servers.

 One of the most popular public web proxies is HMA.
-To use it:
+To use this website unblocker:

 Go to the HMA website.